tathni/History181B/README.md

 # History181B

 ## Overview
-* Mapping the Spatial Imaginaries and Physicalities of Ihsan Turjman: An Exploratory Analysis of the Year of the Locust Diary from WWI Ottoman Palestine
+* Mapping the Spatial Imaginaries and Physicalities of Ihsan Turjman
+* Year of the Locust Diary
+* WWI Ottoman Palestine